 So I suppose that’s the first thing becoming a parent taught me about my body: That self-care is good, paying attention to your body is good, and even changing it can sometimes be good, if those changes come from a positive, healthy place…but allowing your body to become a point of preoccupation that makes you feel bad?
 That’s just a waste of time, energy, and precious, precious sleep.

-Here are a few more things I’ve learned about my body over the past six years.
+Here are a few more things I’ve learned about my body over the past handful of years.